OpenSky Publications

 EOL OpenSky Publications

-Select a year and/or affiliation to see the peer-reviewed publications involving authors from EOL.
-The publications span data assimilation, machine learning, visualization, data analysis, model development, research computing operations, and data management services.
-You can view the full publications and search for specific publications in OpenSky, the open access repository of scholarly works developed and managed by the NSF NCAR Library.
+Select a year, sub-unit, genre, and/or author name to view peer-reviewed publications involving authors from EOL.
+You can browse the full list of publications and search for specific ones in OpenSky, the open-access repository of scholarly works developed and managed by NSF NCAR Library.

 Clear filters